Lázaro Cárdenas: Six-Year Plan and presidential campaign

 Assured of the backing of the powerful Calles and a presidential victory, Cárdenas took the opportunity to actively campaign in many parts of Mexico rather than remaining in Mexico City.
 His 25,000-kilometer campaign accomplished several things, including making direct contact with regions and constituents who had never seen a presidential candidate before and thus building Cárdenas a personal power base.
 The campaign also allowed him to refine and articulate for popular consumption what he considered the important elements of the Six Year Plan.
 On the campaign trail, he acted more like someone already in office than a candidate, settling disputes between groups.
 He reached out to Mexican workers, as well as peasants, to whom he promised land reform.
 Cárdenas promised indigenous peoples schools and educational opportunities, and urged them to join with workers against exploitative practices.

+As expected, Cárdenas won handily, officially winning over 98 percent of the vote, or 2,268,507 votes.

 Presidency, 1934–1940

 Presidential style

-Cárdenas's first action after taking office late in 1934 was to have his presidential salary cut in half.
-He became the first occupant of the official presidential residence of Los Pinos.
+Cárdenas was inaugurated on December 1, 1934.
+His first action after taking office was to have his presidential salary cut in half.
+He became the first occupant of the official presidential residence of Los Pinos, seized from the Martínez del Río family.
 He had the previous residence, the ostentatious Chapultepec Castle, turned into the National Museum of History.
 In a move that struck at the financial interests of his patron Calles's cronies, Cárdenas closed down their gambling casinos and brothels, where "prominent Callistas had invested their profits from bribery and industrial activities."
 Cárdenas did not use armored cars or bodyguards to protect himself.
 In the presidential campaign of 1934, he traveled through much of the rural areas by auto and horseback, accompanied only by Rafael M. Pedrajo, a chauffeur and an aide-de-camp.
 His fearlessness generated widespread respect for Cárdenas, who had demonstrated his bravery and leadership as a revolutionary general.